Federal Inmate Population is now 217,051 people.

 National Call - to - Action ~ BARBER Amendment ~ Federal Good Time Bill

 Hi!
-Thank you for coming & helping to reach out to the 112th Congress.
-Here are your campaing tools: First, sign the petition on this page and foward to your friends.
+Thank you for coming & helping to reach out to the 119th Congress.
+Here are your campaign tools: First, sign the petition on this page and forward to your friends.
 Then start calling the U.S. Capitol Switchboard at 202-224-3121.
 The Switchboard can direct you to your Congressional Representative and Senators.
 Once you reach the office, you can use the talking points below or share your own story.
-Then go to: POPVOX and send your message to Congressional Members and Legislative Staff.
 Finally, and most important, click on the "Contact Congress Now!" button, below, to send your message to your Congresspersons.

 MESSAGE:

-I am asking you to please support The Barber Amendment which would amend Title 18 U.S.C. § 3624(b)(1) as follows: by striking the number "54" in the first sentence as it appears and inserting in lieu thereof the number "128"; and in the same sentence, by striking "prisoner's term of imprisonment" and inserting in lieu thereof "sentence imposed" .
+I am asking you to please support The BARBER AMENDMENT, which would amend Title 18 U.S.C.
+Section 3624(b)(1) as follows: by striking the number "54" in the first sentence as it appears and inserting in lieu thereof the number "128"; and in the same sentence, by striking "prisoner's term of imprisonment" and inserting in lieu thereof "sentence imposed."
 This Amendment is retroactive.
 [END].

 Our economic crisis is due in part to the state of our judicial system where so many first time non violent offenders are given Draconian sentences and no means to redeem themselves.
 Once in the prison system, they have no reason to desire rehabilitation or work towards early release.

-The Barber Amendment allows the Federal Bureau of Prisons to maintain correctional worker staffing and help relieve overcrowding of prisons.
+* The BARBER AMENDMENT allows the Federal Bureau of Prisons (BOP) to maintain correctional worker staffing and help relieve overcrowding of prisons.

-* Releasing 10% of the federal prison population pursuant to existing Federal Bureau of Prisons policy and procedures poses no risk to public safety.
+* Releasing 10% of the federal prison population will not disrupt existing Federal Bureau of Prisons policy and procedures and public safety; and GAO says saves $660 million a year.

 * Although early release would not be guaranteed, it would allow a Second Chance to those who prove they are deserving of it.